top of page

 The Board meets approximately every other month and hosts the Annual General Meeting.

-Maria Kanellopoulos (Treasurer) is an arts professional based in Toronto, with experience in collections management, curatorial practice and research, and exhibitions and public programming.
+Maria Kanellopoulos (President) is an arts professional based in Toronto, with experience in collections management, curatorial practice and research, and exhibitions and public programming.
 Her research focus includes the transformative capacities that photography, archives, and contemporary art provide in creating spaces for underrepresented artists and their histories.

 Steven Beckly is a Chinese-Canadian photographic artist residing in Tkaronto/Toronto.
 Beckly’s work has been featured in exhibitions at Daniel Faria Gallery, Toronto; the Doris McCarthy Gallery at the University of Toronto, Scarborough; Stride Gallery, Calgary; Remai Modern, Saskatoon; the Musée d'art contemporain de Montréal; and The Museum of Fine Arts, Houston.